innolitics/rdm/README.md

 3. Edit configuration variables in the generated files
 4. Write _software requirements_ in a YAML file, also stored in the git repository
 5. Generate a top-level architecture document, also stored in the repository, which may subdivide the project into smaller _software items_
-6. Tickets (e.g. Github Issues) are labeled with one or more requirement ids
+6. Tickets (e.g. GitHub Issues) are labeled with one or more requirement ids
 7. Each commit messages must include a reference to the ticket that is being worked on
 8. Pull requests must be reviewed, and certain standardized comments are placed in reviews to confirm validation
 9. Write new architecture documents as new _software items_ are implemented
 10. Once a new _release_ is cut, generate a set of IEC62304 documents using `rdm release`
 11. These markdown files can then be converted to PDFs or Word documents using a tool such as [Pandoc](https://pandoc.org)

-## Design Goals
+## Our Design Goals for RDM

+1. Provide an simple mechanism to migrate away from RDM to more complex tools.
-1. Provide a set of template regulatory documents that covers common use-cases.
+2. Provide a set of template regulatory documents that covers common use-cases.
-2. Focus on software developers ease-of-use; the plan documents are intended to read and used frequently by the software developers on the team.
+3. Focus on software developers ease-of-use; the plan documents are intended to read and used frequently by the software developers on the team.
 Thus, wherever there was a tradeoff between making it easy to read for developers vs regulators/auditors, we optimized for developers.
 For example, we re-order IEC62304 sections to follow a more logical order for developers at the cost of being less parallel to IEC62304's structure.
-3. Easy auditablility.
+4. Easy auditablility.
 In order to make it easier for regulators/auditors to read the document, we include auditor comments and links back to IEC62304.
 These links and notes are hidden by default, but there is a flag that enables turning them on.
 This way, we can use the "official" version without comments during our day-to-day work, but we can give the auditors two copies—both the "official" version and the "auditor" version that has all these extra notes.
-The auditor notes make it easier to tweak the existing tempaltes, since you will know whether a section of the template is required or not.
+The auditor notes make it easier to tweak the existing templates, since you will know whether a section of the template is required or not.
-4. Provide readable documents; e.g., other 62304 templates include many short deeply nested sub-sections.
+5. Provide readable documents; e.g., other 62304 templates include many short deeply nested sub-sections.
 We use a maximum of two levels of nesting.
 We also provide flags (e.g., for different safety classes) that prune out irrelevant parts of the document, so that the documents only include what is necessary for the particular project.
-5. Provide beautiful documents.
+6. Provide beautiful documents.
 We believe making beautiful looking documents will encourage people to read and update them.

 ## Dependencies